timmy647/technical-assessment/README.md

 ### Install package

-Run 'npm install' at the root directory of the project to install all required packages for this project.
+Run `npm install` at the root directory of the project to install all required packages for this project.

 ### Build (Optional)